Palantir Technologies Inc (PLTR) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Palantir Technologies Inc (PLTR) is $16.03, which is -$1.74 below the current market price.
-The public float for PLTR is 1.82B, and currently, short sellers hold a 8.05% ratio of that float.
-The average trading volume of PLTR on December 12, 2023 was 61.39M shares.
+The public float for PLTR is 1.83B, and currently, short sellers hold a 6.63% ratio of that floaft.
+The average trading volume of PLTR on December 18, 2023 was 62.17M shares.

 PLTR’s Market Performance

-PLTR’s stock has seen a -3.42% decrease for the week, with a -2.74% drop in the past month and a 13.98% gain in the past quarter.
-The volatility ratio for the week is 3.67%, and the volatility levels for the past 30 days are at 4.63% for Palantir Technologies Inc The simple moving average for the last 20 days is -8.24% for PLTR stock, with a simple moving average of 27.29% for the last 200 days.
+PLTR’s stock has seen a 2.42% increase for the week, with a -8.77% drop in the past month and a 17.72% gain in the past quarter.
+The volatility ratio for the week is 4.40%, and the volatility levels for the past 30 days are at 4.61% for Palantir Technologies Inc The simple moving average for the past 20 days is -4.06% for PLTR’s stock, with a 28.54% simple moving average for the past 200 days.

 Analysts’ Opinion of PLTR